rob-coaching/js-dates-fullstack-guide/README.md

 Example:

-Event date: "2023-12-01T16:30:00.000Z"
+- Event date: "2023-12-01T16:30:00.000Z"

-Start of day: "2023-12-01T00:00:00.000Z"
+- Start of day: "2023-12-01T00:00:00.000Z"
-Start of next day: "2023-12-02T00:00:00.000Z"
+- Start of next day: "2023-12-02T00:00:00.000Z"

-So in case our event is between that two dates, we know, it happens on the first of december 2023.
+So in case an event is BETWEEN that two dates (1. and 2. december), we know it takes place on the first of december 2023.

-So we have to do one thing in JavaScript:
+So now we have to do one thing in JavaScript:

 We need to ADD ONE DAY to the received date.

-And then we check all events if they are between the start date and the NEXT DAY date.
+And then we check all events if they are between the start date and the NEXT day date.

 ```
 const strDate = "2023-12-01T00:00:00.000Z"